 Attend a fundraising event (check our blog for the latest fun-draisers!).

-Leverage your contribution during our next grant application process in the fall of 2016.
+Leverage your contribution during our next grant application process.
 Your committed contribution will allow us to solicit a dollar for dollar match from USDA.

 Schedule and location of Farmers’ Markets offering Farmers’ Market L.I.F.E.